SudhakarAnivella/rule-engine-framework/README.md

 ---------------------

-Drools, Hibernate, Apache-lang, Apache-collections, guava from google, slf4j for logging, hsql and juint for testing.
+Drools, Hibernate, Apache-lang, Apache-collections, guava from google, slf4j for logging, hsql and juint, mockito for testing.

 Code design
 -----------

-There are 3 primary components:
+There are 4 primary components:
 (a) RuleBase ...
 Used for persistence of rules.
 (b) KnowledgebaseManager...
 Manages the knowledge(bunch of rules) of the system.
 (c) PlatformService...
 Responsible for building and execution of rules.
+(d) RuleEngine...
+This holds the context togather.. one can do gearUp and tearDown opeartions on it.

 And on top the these are the 2 client facing components.
 (a) Validator.
 (b) RulesExecutor.

 Both perform same job execpt that they are different semantically.
-Both take KnowledgeBaseManager as base.
+Both take RuleEngine as base.

-It is recomended for users to build KnowledgeManager once and provide the same instance to validator and RulesExecutor.
+It is recomended for users to build RuleEngine once and provide the same instance to validator and RulesExecutor.

 Usage patterns
 --------------

-Step #1 (Build knowledgebase)
+Step #1 (Build RuleEngine and bring-it-up)
 //dataStoreConfig is the basic properties required to connect to a
 //database (dbUrl,  username, password... etc).
-KnowledgebaseManager km = new KnowledgebaseManagerImpl(dataStoreConfig);
+RuleEngine re = new DroolsRuleEngine(dataStoreConfig);
+re.gearUp();

 Step #2
-Make KnowledgeBase a single-ton instance.
+Make RuleEngine a single-ton instance.

-Step #3 (Build Valaidator using KnowledgebaseManager as base) Validator v = new ValidatorImpl(v);
+Step #3 (Build Valaidator using RuleEngine as base) Validator v = new ValidatorImpl(re);

 Step #4
 Make Validator a single-ton instance.